wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 # Quick Start Guide

-Choreo is a full lifecycle cloud-native developer platform that enables your developers to create, deploy, and run new digital components like APIs, microservices, and automation in serverless mode on any Kubernetes cluster.
+Choreo is a full lifecycle cloud-native developer platform that enables your developers to create, deploy,  run, and govern APIs, integrations, and microservices on Kubernetes.

 This guide walks you through the following: